jooby-project/jooby/md/req.md

 </form>
 ```

 > **NOTE**: Constructor injection of nested or tabular objects isn't supported.
-Nested/tabular object are injected via method or field.
+Nested/tabular object are injected via either method or field.

-The injection rules are defined as follow (first listed are higher priority):
+The injection rules are defined as follows (higher priority first):

 * There is a only one constructor (nested/tabular data can't be injected, just simple values).
 * There are more than a single constructor but only one annotated with `javax.inject.Inject` (nested/tabular data can't be injected, just simple values).